Jeff2Ma/postcss-lazysprite/README.md

     height: 80px;
 }

-@media only screen and (-o-min-device-pixel-ratio: 3/2), only screen and (-webkit-min-device-pixel-ratio: 2), only screen and (min--moz-device-pixel-ratio: 2), only screen and (-webkit-min-device-pixel-ratio: 2.5), only screen and (min-resolution: 240dpi) {
+@media only screen and (-webkit-min-device-pixel-ratio: 2), only screen and (min--moz-device-pixel-ratio:2), only screen and (-o-min-device-pixel-ratio:2/1), only screen and (min-device-pixel-ratio:2), only screen and (min-resolution:2dppx), only screen and (min-resolution:192dpi) {
     .filetype__icon-doc {
         background-image: url(../sprites/filetype@2x.png);
         background-position: 0 0;